-The Executive consists of the Chairperson, Past Chairperson, Deputy Chairperson, Secretary and Deputy Secretary, elected by Committee members from within the Committee.
-The Chairperson is elected for a period of one year, commencing on January1st, having served as Deputy Chair for a period of one year.
-The Past Chairperson and the Secretary will also serve a one-year term.
-The term of the Deputy Secretary is not defined to provide continuity.
-The Secretary manages the administrative function and acts as a stand-in for either the Chairperson or Deputy Chairperson in their absence.
-The Deputy Secretary will assist the Secretary on administrative matters and gain experience in the workings of the Committee.
+The Executive consists of the Chairperson, Past Chairperson, Deputy Chairperson and Secretary, elected by Committee members from within the Committee.
+The Chairperson is elected for a period of two years, commencing on July 1st, having served as Deputy Chair for a period of two years.
+The Past Chairperson and the Secretary will also serve a two year term.
+The Secretary will deal with the administrative requirements and act as a stand-in for either the Chairperson or Deputy Chairperson